 If you are a public patient, you will attend the hospital's antenatal clinic (or hospital clinics based in the community).
 You may see the same doctor on each visit, or you may not.
 Alternatively, if your pregnancy is uncomplicated, you may elect to visit the midwives' clinic if the hospital has one.
 This is staffed by experienced midwives and again, can ensure you continuity of care.

 When you come into the hospital for labour and delivery, you will be delivered by staff midwives and may not see a doctor unless you experience complications.
 You may not have met the midwives or doctors who attend your labour and delivery.
-After the birth of your baby, you will be moved to the public ward for your stay, generally of about three days.
+After the birth of your baby, you will be moved to the public ward for your stay, generally about 3 days.
 A small number of hospitals now offer early discharge schemes, allowing you to go home early from hospital with follow-up care.
-For details, please contact your local hospital or consult the Cuidiu Consumer Guide to Maternity Services in Ireland.
+For details, please contact your local hospital or consult the Cuidiú Consumer Guide to Maternity Services in Ireland.

 If you are attending as a semi-private patient, you may see a consultant privately, or attend the semi-private clinic.
-This clinic is run by the consultant and his/her team.
+This clinic is run by the consultant and their team.
 In some hospitals a team member may deliver your baby, or the doctor on duty at the time.
 After delivery, you will stay on a semi-private ward, with approximately 3-5 other mothers.

 If you are attending privately, you will be appointed your own consultant whom you will see at each visit.
 Your consultant may not necessarily be available to deliver your baby.
 Private care also entitles you to a private room, although, again, this is dependent on availability.